RosterElf Logo

 No acknowledgement process

 Consequence: No evidence employees were informed.
-Disciplinary action may be challenged.
+Disciplinary action and unfair dismissal claims may be challenged.

-Solution: Use signed acknowledgement forms and keep records.
+Solution: Use signed acknowledgement forms (digital or paper) and keep records in the employee file.

 Announce and forget